 When you work in one state and live in another, income taxes can become confusing.
 Although you must typically pay income tax to your state of residence even if you earn your income outside the state, you may also owe income tax to the state in which you are employed.

+State income tax is usually based on your state of residence.
 If your state of residence imposes an income tax, you must typically report all income you earned during the year and pay tax at the appropriate rate, regardless of where you earned the money.
-However, in states that don't impose income tax, you won't need to report your out-of-state income.
-As of November 2012, states with no income tax include Wyoming, Washington, Texas, South Dakota, Nevada, Florida and Alaska.

 State of Employment